deltaDNA/android-sdk/library-notifications/README.md

 ## Overview
 This is an add-on module for the deltaDNA Android SDK which allows for easy integration of push notifications into a project.

 When sending a push notification to clients the implementation will show the message of the notification from the `Alert` field in the Platform and the application's name as the title, unless a value under the `title` key has been added to the push notification's payload.
-Once the notification is tapped by the user
+When the notification is tapped by the user the module sends the appropriate events through the SDK.

 More details on integration and customization can be found further on in this document.